 The NIH lists the following side effects as serious.
 If experienced, a doctor should be called immediately:

 - fast or irregular pulse

 - unusual movements of your face or body that you cannot control

 - slow movements or shuffling walk

 - painful erection of the penis that lasts for hours

 There may be some risks to taking Risperdal while pregnant.
 There have been reports of agitation, tremor, hypertonia, hypotonia, somnolence and feeding disorder in human neonates.
-It should only be taken during pregnancy if there are no effective alternative treatments.
+It should only be taken during pregnancy if there are no effective alternative treatments, according to the NIH.

-If a patient stops taking Risperdal suddenly, they may experience withdrawal symptoms.
+If a patient stops taking Risperdal suddenly, he or she may relapse and begin experiencing the symptoms that were present before beginning the medication, such as hallucinating or showing irritable behavior.
 Gradual tapering off of Risperdal use can help reduce these symptoms.
 Symptoms may vary in severity according to how long Risperdal was taken and in what dose.